t-doc-org/common/docs/demo/sql.md

 ### Tall results

-The height of large results tables can be limited with `:output-style:`.
+The height of large results tables can be limited with {rst:dir}`:output-style: <exec:output-style>`.

 ```{exec} sql
 :name: sql-tall